 It is at the reception that the patient has the first contact with the clinic, whether by phone or in person, so we usually say that the receptionist is responsible for representing the clinic in the relationship with the patient, and is considered by many to be the company's identity.

 In addition to attendance (in person, by phone, and by e-mail), the receptionist is also responsible for keeping the reception organized so that she/he can receive patients.
 It is at the reception that correspondence is usually received, transfers of calls to other extensions, and reception of suppliers, among others.

 How to hire the ideal secretary or receptionist?

 Here on the blog we already gave some tips on how to hire the ideal secretary, so if you are in doubt about this issue, you can check out our article and stay on top of all the details.

 In this article on "how to hire the ideal secretary for your clinic", we make it clear that many of the tasks performed by a receptionist can be done by a secretary, but only when the clinic is small or when care is provided in an office.

 Never overload your team members with functions that do not concern them, because, in addition to not being the correct one (legally speaking), the work may not be well performed and still generate frustration on the part of these individuals.

 Another important detail is that both the receptionist and the secretary must have basic computer skills.
-We always indicate that work in clinics and offices is accompanied by the use of software, such as Ninsaúde Apolo, because in addition to being an intuitive and easy to use the system, it contains several functionalities that facilitate the day-to-day in the clinic.
+We always indicate that work in clinics and offices is accompanied by the use of software, such as Ninsaúde Apolo because, in addition to being an intuitive and easy-to-use system, it contains several functionalities that facilitate the day-to-day in the clinic.

 And finally, taking advantage of the fact that we mentioned the use of software, be sure to check out five advantages that Ninsaúde Apolo brings to secretaries and receptionists because with the features that the system certainly offers, these professionals' daily lives will be much more productive in the clinic.